-A very serious side effect of adoptive T cell transfer is cytokinerelease syndrome, a rapid and large-scale release of cytokines into the bloodstream.
+Among the most common side effects of adoptive T cell transfer is the serious cytokine-release syndrome.
+This is a rapid and large-scale release of cytokines into the bloodstream.
 Cytokines are chemical messengers that help the T cells carry out their duties.
 Too many cytokines can lead to dangerously high fevers and quick drops in blood pressure.
-For most patients on clinical trials, side effects have been mild enough to be managed with standard supportive treatments, including steroids.
-Patients with more severe reactions have been successfully treated with anti-inflammatory drugs, such as etanercept (Enbrel®) and tocilizumab (Actemra®).
+In many patients, this side effect can be managed with standard supportive treatments, including steroids.